yegor256/blog/_posts/2014/aug/2014-08-25-deploy-to-cloudbees.md

 </settings>
 {% endhighlight %}

-Encrypt this file using GPG, with a Rultor key:
+Encrypt this file using [rultor remote](https://github.com/yegor256/rultor-remote):

 {% highlight xml %}
-gpg --keyserver hkp://pool.sks-keyservers.net --recv-keys 9AF0FA4C
-gpg --trust-model always -a -e -r 9AF0FA4C settings.xml
+$ gem install rultor
+$ rultor encrypt -p me/test settings.xml
 {% endhighlight %}

+Instead of `me/test` use the name of your Github project.

 You should get a `settings.xml.asc` file; add it to the root directory of your project, commit and push.
 This file contains your CloudBees